 If your old document contains visas or residence permits that are still valid and you want to keep those pages intact, you should make this known beforehand.

-If you have any questions, please contact the embassy in Kuwait.
+If you have any questions, please contact the embassy in Kuwait City.